sejungkwak/work-time/README.md

     - View Clock Card

-        - The logged-in employee's clock card of the current week is displayed by default.
+        - The logged-in employee's clock card for the current week is displayed by default.
 They can view another week's clock card by typing a date in the correct format.

             <details>
                 <summary>Clock Card Display Screenshot</summary>